-Styrene - C8H8 This page brings together the main information on styrene (C8H8) such as its physical characteristics, its effects on health, the means of detecting it (C8H8 gas detector) as well as the appropriate respiratory protection equipment (gas mask or assisted ventilation device with type A gas filter ).
+Styrene - C8H8 This page includes the main information on the Styrene (C8H8) As its physical characteristics, its health effects, the means to detect it (gas detector C8H8) as well as adapted respiratory protection equipment (gas mask or a ventilation device with Gas filter Type A).

-Styrene (C8H8) is used in the manufacture of plastics such as polystyrene.
-By reacting with other monomers such as acrylonitrile and/or butadiene it is used to synthesize rubber or latex.
-The pharmaceutical and perfume industries use small amounts of styrene as an additive in perfumes and medicines.
+The Styrene (C8H8) intervenes in the manufacture of plastics such as polystyrene.
+By reacting with other monomers such as acrylonitrile and / or butadiene it serves to synthesize rubber or latex.
+The pharmaceutical industries and perfumers use small amounts of styrene as an additive in perfumes and medicines.
 The chemical industries use it as a solvent in the synthesis of polyester resins.

-*IARC: International Agency for Research on Cancer (part of the WHO World Health Organization)
+* IARC: International Center for Research Against Cancer (depends on WHO World Health Organization)

-Despite a discernible odor, only a C8H8 gas detector can accurately measure the concentrations of this gas.
-Although explosive at 0.9% volume, an explosiveness measurement is useless with this highly toxic gas, so we will move towards detecting styrene in ppm .
+Despite a discernible smell, only one C8H8 gas detector can accurately measure the concentrations of this gas.
+Although explosive at 0.9% volume, an explosive measurement is useless with this highly toxic gas, we will move towards a Styrene detection in ppm.

 check_circle